tonethar/IGME-330-Spring-2021/weekly/week-04B-notes.md

 ## I. Review

-- Let's look over [Canvas VI - Canvas Sprites](https://github.com/tonethar/IGME-330-Master/blob/master/notes/canvas-6.md) and see if there are any questions
+- Let's look over [Canvas VI - Canvas Sprites](https://github.com/tonethar/IGME-330-Master/blob/master/notes/canvas-6.md) and see if there are any questions:
+  - if there are, we'll take 20 minutes to work through as much as we can, ***together!***

 ## II.
 ES6 Modules